2 teens shot in Seattle overnight

 A person who called 911 was at the scene, applying pressure to the boy’s wounded calf.
 He was taken by the Seattle Fire Department to Harborview Medical Center.

 At about 1 a.m.
 Saturday, a second 17-year-old was shot during a fight outside a party.
 Police responded to the 4200 block of 36th Avenue South, and found the boy on his stomach with bullet wounds in the buttocks and ankle.
-Seattle Fire took him to Harborview as well.
+The Fire Department Seattle Fire took him to Harborview as well.

 A security officer at a nearby business that was hosting a party told police it had just ended and people were leaving when the fight began in the street.
 He heard four or five shots and saw the shooter leave in a dark, four-door sedan.